What is Heroin? A Brief History

 Find a facility that has integrity and their clients’ well-being foremost in their priorities.
 The heroin user’s life is at stake.

 Avenues Recovery has years of experience helping people recover from a lifetime of heroin addiction, and guiding them towards a lifetime of recovery.
-Reach out today, we’re standing by.
+Contact us today to begin your journey to a life of sobriety and health.
+Our highly professional staff will create a treatment plan personalized to our needs.
+Reach out today, to begin treatment in a supportive and encouraging environment.